base/base/docs/specs/experimental/cannon-fault-proof-vm-mt.md

 The tree has a fixed-depth of 27 levels, with leaf values of 32 bytes each.
 This spans the full 32-bit address space, where each leaf contains the memory at that part of the tree.
 The state `memRoot` represents the merkle root of the tree, reflecting the effects of memory writes.
-As a result of this memory representation, all memory operations are 4-byte aligned.
+As a result of this memory representation, all memory operations are `WordSize`-byte aligned.
 Memory access doesn't require any privileges.
 An instruction step can access any memory location as the entire address space is unprotected.